jank324/8mm-film-scanner/README.md

 The *8mm Film Scanner* is a project to build a scanner for digitising motion picture film in both the *Regular 8* and *Super 8* gauges by converting an old projector with the help of a [Raspberry Pi](https://www.raspberrypi.org) single board computer.

-In this repository, I have collected all my materials in this project, including information on the hardware and software design as well as my scanning workflow.
+In this repository, I have collected all my materials on this project, including source code, information on the hardware and software design, instructions for using the software, a rundown of my scanning and editing workflow, and many more.

 <img src="icon.png" align="right" width="25%"/>